nlina-0/terminal-app-2024/README.md

 - colorama

 #### System Requirements
-- **Python 3** is needed to run this application.
+**Python 3** is needed to run this application.
 To check if you have Python3 installed or to check what version you have, input the following command:
 ```bash
 python --version
 ```
+- To install Python, check out https://installpython3.com/

-- **Pip3** is needed to run this application.
+**Pip3** is needed to run this application.
 To see if you have pip3 installed, input the following command:
 ```bash
 pip --version
 ```
+- To install pip3, check out https://pypi.org/project/pip/

 <!-- ## Referenced Source -->